siadat/eton/README.md

     # add a file
     eton addfile file.txt

-    # unique aliases can be set and used instead of numeric ids
+    # a unique alias can be set and used instead of the numeric id
+    eton alias 2 all-processes

+    # the order of id and alias does not matter
+    eton alias all-processes 2

+    # you can rename an alias
-    eton alias 2 processes
+    eton alias all-processes processes

     # list all items
     eton ls -Lall